App Idea Validation Playbook: Pre-Sell Before You Build

 "Copying successful apps is a valid and profitable strategy." — Pattern from multiple $50K+/month founders

-This surprised us.
+Yes, copying an existing app is a valid and often profitable startup strategy because the original product already proved market demand.
 Multiple founders built $10-50K/month businesses by cloning existing successful apps with small improvements.
 One comment had 178 upvotes: "I'm going to copy his app."

 Andy from Data Fetcher calls it "borrowing a proven pattern."
 He saw a successful Google Sheets add-on and rebuilt it for Airtable.
 Same concept, different platform.